Alex-Lin5/Snake-JavaFX/README.md

 - Go through the official JavaFX getting started guide from [here](https://openjfx.io/openjfx-docs/#introduction)
   - The guide provide basic hello world demonstration on system terminal
   - If you use certain IDE or build tool, you can skip to specific topic
+- For IntelliJ environment
-- For IntelliJ environment, you will include two more modules to compile the project by adding VM options on configurations, it is default hidden on the user interface in Windows OS, you can find it in the top-right corner modify options
+  - include two more modules to compile the project by adding VM options on configurations, it is default hidden on the user interface in Windows OS, you can find it in the top-right corner modify options
   - In project structure, set the language level to 17 or greater, or default
-- Run or debug project !
+- Run or debug project!

 #### Gaming
 - provide a seed to the application, or leave empty let the application